1300 088 065

 Required Documentation

-- A letter from your employer confirming your position and salary
+• Letter from your employer confirming role and salary (if requested)

 What if I Have Been In The Role For A Month?